Juror and Jury Information in District Court

 PUBLIC NOTICE: Bring entire summons with you to court .
-You no longer need to mail the summons questioner or submit it online.
-This is ONLY for district court summons only.
+You no longer need to mail the summons questionnaire or submit it online.
+This is ONLY for district court summons.

 Jury trials are open to the public for those wishing to attend and observe.

 The District Clerk maintains the calendar of jury weeks for the District Courts.
 The County Clerk has the calendar for the County Courts at Law.
 Each J.P. keeps their calendar of jury weeks for their court.
 You must contact the clerk of the court for whom you are summonsed.

 If you need other assistance you are encouraged to contact the District Clerk's office at 830-221-1250 ext 6029 regarding your jury service no matter what court has sent you a summons.
 We will be glad to answer your questions regarding jury duty.
 Many common Jury questions have been answered for you on the Questions & Answers webpage provided by the District Clerk.

 Anyone who has an inability to comprehend or communicate in the English language, or has a physical or mental impairment that makes it impossible or very difficult for the person to serve on a jury may request a permanent exemption.